 Vegan Date Bread

 I hope you guys love this Vegan Date Bread as much as we do.
-If you try it, please come back and leave me a comment below with your feedback and rating.
+If you try it, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Snap a quick pic and be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it!
 Enjoy!